poloclub/greenscreen-coordinates/README.md

 The Python program [gs_homography.py](gs_homography.py) computes the coordinates of the 4 corners of the green screen on each video frame in the videos of the [multi-object tracking scenario in Armory](https://github.com/twosixlabs/armory/blob/v0.15.2/armory/data/adversarial/carla_video_tracking_dev.py), **assuming accurate green screen coordinates are present on the first frame of the video**.

 ## Why write this code?
-We develop this program because we have observed that the existing green screen coordinates are not stationary in the virtual world of some video frames, leading the green screen (or patch that would be placed on the green screen) to "move."
+We develop this program because we have observed that the existing green screen coordinates are not stationary in the virtual world of some video frames, causing the green screen (or patch that would be placed on the green screen) to "move."

 ## What does the program do the video frames and green screen coordinates?
 The program copies the original videos from a user-provided path (i.e., the "old" dataset), to a new location at a path provided the user (we call this the "new" dataset), and computes and stores the computed green screen coordinates in the new dataset as calculated according to the parameters provided in [homography.json](homography.json).